 Where do I get my guest tickets?

-Tickets were emailed to graduates on May 12 and 13 for distribution to their four guests.
-If you have have not received your tickets via email, contact Commencement@arcadia.edu.
+Tickets were emailed to graduates weeks before the ceremonies.
+If you have not received your tickets via email, contact Commencement@arcadia.edu.

 Graduates and their families are invited to arrive up to one hour before their scheduled ceremony begins.
 We ask that you arrive in the fewest number of cars possible.
 All cars should enter campus from Church Road—please DO NOT enter from Easton Road.
 For safety and better traffic flow, each ceremony will have designated parking.
 Signage and volunteers will direct cars to the correct parking lots.